facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 `pymdownx.emoji.twemoji`
 :
     This function provides an index of the latest Twemoji supported emoji (at the time of release).
 The associated short names are currently borrowed from EmojiOne's index.
-These few emoji are currently Twemoji specific, two of which are likely to always be as they are not part of the official emoji spec:
+These few emoji are currently Twemoji specific, two of which are likely to always be as they are not part of the official emoji spec.

+    !!! warning
+        Since we use EmojiOne's index for short names, if EmojiOne updates their support to include the emoji listed below, the short name is subject to change.

+    Twemoji specific emoji:

     - `:skier_tone1:`
     - `:skier_tone2:`
     - `:skier_tone3:`
     - `:skier_tone4:`
     - `:skier_tone5:`
-    - `:pirage_flag:`
+    - `:pirate_flag:`
     - `:shibuya:`
     - `:woman_levitate:`
     - `:woman_in_business_suit_levitating_tone1:`